 Are you ready to get slimed?
 As a true child of the 80s, slime was on my mind as I headed to the Nickelodeon Resort Punta Cana.
 Mia and I headed off on our very first solo mother and daughter trip.
 It was a long trip from Seattle to Punta Cana, the longest domestic flight in fact.
-But we did it, and now I’m excited to share my review and tips for the new Nickelodeon hotel.
-I was hosted at the resort to facilitate this review.
+But we did it, and now I’m excited to share my review and tips for the new Nickelodeon resort.
+I was hosted at the hotel to facilitate this review.

 First, check out this video of how much fun we had on this family vacation!
 Keep in mind you’ll have to adjust the volume to hear the music.